Up to Martin Armstrong's Socrates

 We need to first understand that the Socrates subscription web service is made up of two major parts:

-1. The core module that existed before his $700 million trading losses.
-Armstrong got it developed for him between 1980 and 2000.
-But he claims that he is the only person who wrote it.
+- The core module that existed before his $700 million trading losses.
+Armstrong got it developed for him between 1980 and 2000 although he claims that he is the only person who wrote it.
+See: Martin Armstrong The Computer Programmer

-Armstrong confirms this separation on multiple blog pages by saying that the web service gets its data from the core module that runs on a different server:
+Armstrong confirms this division on multiple blog pages by saying that the web service gets its data from the core module that runs on a different server:

 Preventing attacks has been one of our greatest concerns when trying to provide access to Socrates.
 The only SAFE way to accomplish this monumental problem has been to create time locks, so to speak, and by no means will Socrates be connected online through the services.
 Only the results will upload to our servers but there will be no path directly to Socrates in order to prevent hackers.